Torbet/synapse/README.md

 # synapse

-A shitty deep-learning library, but still a deep-learning library
+A shitty deep learning library, but still a deep learning library.

+Heavily inspired by PyTorch (cause it's awesome).